 If you’ve already locked down a job, your school should help you with every step along the way.
 If your school refuses to help you, or asks you to work illegally, look elsewhere.
 There are enough good schools in the world that you don’t have to deal with the potentially scammy ones.
 As always, make sure to do your own research before accepting a job in any country.

-First, You must meet the requirements as a ‘foreign expert’ and the employer must obtain a certificate stating that you comply (note: there are ways to teach English in China without a degree).
+First, You must meet the requirements as a ‘foreign expert’ and the employer must obtain a certificate stating that you comply.
 Once accepted by the government, the employer will receive a government issued Employment Permit and Visa Letter which they will give to you.

 You will need to submit these documents with your application (often done in Hong Kong).
 Once you get the Z-Visa, you are allowed to stay in China for 30 days.
 Within those 30 days, your school should help you apply for a temporary residency permit which is valid for 3 months – 5 years.
 This entire process is complicated and includes two health checks, one in your home country and one in China.